1. Who we are and how to contact us

 - not emailing individual subscribers (including sole traders and general partnerships) without prior consent.

-If you don’t want to hear from us you can simply unsubscribe, or you can contact us to object to direct marketing and/or to ask to have your information deleted (see ‘Your rights as a data subject’,
+If you don’t want to hear from us you can simply unsubscribe, or you can contact us to object to direct marketing and/or to ask to have your information deleted (see ‘Your rights as a data subject’, below, for details).

 The types of personal data we collect

-- contact information (such as name, address, telephone and email
+- contact information (such as name, address, telephone and email address); and

 - bank details (for when we receive or make a payment).